Panoz Esperante

-The Esperante is a sports car made by Panoz, an American car manufacturer.
+The Panoz Esperante is a sports car manufactured by Panoz, a Georgia car manufacturer.
+Despite sharing the name with the Panoz Esperante GTR-1, they were unrelated.

 First generation

+First shown at the 2000 New York Motor Show, the Esperante followed up on the company's first model, the minimal Roadster.
+The company designed the Esperante to be easy to manufacture, with the chassis designed in five modules making extensive use of extruded aluminum.
+There was no welding involved; pieces were bonded and bolted together instead.
+Panoz also took advantage of the numerous aviation craftsmen located in and around Atlanta, for design and manufacture as well.
+The engines for the first generation were sourced from Ford Motor Company's Modular V8 family.

-There have been several Esperante models: the base model GT, the GTLM, the GTS, the JRD (an aftermarket upgrade brand similar to Roush Mustangs), the Brabham, and the 2015 430-hp Spyder and 560-hp Spyder GT.
+There have been several versions of the original Esperante: the original base model (later given the GT moniker), the GTLM coupe, the GTS, the JRD (an aftermarket upgrade brand similar to Roush Mustangs), and the Brabham.
 Each model has different specifications.
-The GTLM, for example, uses a supercharger to boost power from 305 hp to 420 hp, raising performance from 0-60 mph in 5 seconds to 4 seconds.
+The GTLM, for example, uses a supercharger to boost power from 305 hp to 420 hp, raising performance from 0–60 mph in 5 seconds to 4 seconds.
 The GTS on the other hand is built as a driver's class spec car, to SCCA standards, with harness, roll cage, side bars, etc. Additionally, it is around 600 lb lighter than the base Esperante, has a steel 5.8 liter V8 racing engine that produces 385 bhp, and is made of easily replaceable panels to facilitate small impact race repair.
-It can do 0-60 mph (97 km/h) in 4.2 seconds, go up to a top speed of 182 mi/h, and achieve 0.98 g of lateral grip.
+It can do 0–60 mph (97 km/h) in 4.2 seconds, go up to a top speed of 182 mi/h, and achieve 0.98 g of lateral grip.

-Panoz's engines are sourced from General Motors LS-based small-block engine and Ford Motor Company's Modular V8 family.
-Production continues today.
-The company currently builds the Spyder and Spyder GT, an Esperante convertible with a removable hardtop, and a new version of the car was introduced in late 2015.